oils-for-unix/oils/doc/simple-word-eval.md

    program text.
 3. **Brace expansion**: `{alice,bob}@example.com`

-In Oil, `shopt -s parse_at` enables these shortcuts for splicing:
+In YSH, `shopt -s parse_at` enables these shortcuts for splicing:

 - `@myarray` for `"${myarray[@]}"`
 - `@ARGV` for `"$@"`